Dimensions at a glance:

 Clean Breezes = No Sneezes

-Adequate ventilation is one of the most important features of any chicken house.
+Adequate ventilation is one of the most important features of any chicken coop.
 Chickens have especially sensitive respiratory systems, so airflow is key.
-That's why our Gambrel Roof chicken house contains windows in the gable ends, front and rear, for cross-ventilation, plus an adjustable Plexiglas ventilation slot on the rear (new!).
+That's why our Gambrel Roof XL chicken coop contains windows in the gable ends, front and rear, for cross-ventilation, plus an adjustable Plexiglas ventilation slot on the rear (new!).
 All three are backed by half-inch hardware cloth to keep pests and predators out.
 The windows on top of the doors don't close, because even in winter, chickens need fresh air!
 The adjustable ventilation slot can be slid open or shut, so you can dial in the amount of ventilation you want your birds to get.
 (And the opening from the "upstairs" of the chicken house to the "downstairs" run remains open, too.)

 Roost High, Nest Low

 As any seasoned chicken keeper can tell you, chickens like to roost at night on the highest spot they can reach.
 (It's a status thing--don't ask!)
 And you know what chickens do in their sleep, right?
 They poop.
 A lot.
 So you sure don't want your hens sleeping where they nest, lest your eggs be smothered in poo!
-The Gambrel Roof chicken coop's rounded-edge roosting poles are placed high up enough that your flock won't be tempted to roost in their nest boxes, but low enough that their heads won't be smacking the ceiling when they jump up.
+The Gambrel Roof XL chicken coop's rounded-edge roosting poles are placed high up enough that your flock won't be tempted to roost in their nest boxes, but low enough that their heads won't be smacking the ceiling when they jump up.
 There are 13.5 inches between the roosts and the ceiling at the peak, and a foot in from the outer edges of the coop, there are 11.5 inches.